 It’s the kind of kitchen sink that you witness at 9pm on Thanksgiving… the sink that makes you want to eat those last 3 pieces of pumpkin pie, watch football, and slip into a food coma.

 The marketing world is like that.

-“Getting the word out” about what you do… there are endless ways to do that.
+Getting the word out about the things you sell… there are endless ways to do that.

 So, what works?

 Which dishes are worth washing and which can wait?

 Instead of sifting through the pile and trying out marketing strategy after marketing strategy… the most successful companies take a step back.

 Rather than using the latest marketing tactic to sell products and services, smart brands channel their efforts toward a different, more profitable goal.